Alliance Pre-Crime Commission Meeting, March 1, 2017

 Alliance March 1st Meeting

 Join the Alliance for our March 1st meeting that will focus on the upcoming Crime Commission in May.
-The meeting will be blended online streaming from the Bay Area in the USA and live in Vienna.Posted by Alliance of NGOs on Crime Prevention & Criminal Justice on Wednesday, March 1, 2017
+The meeting will be blended online streaming from the Bay Area in the USA and live in Vienna.Posted by The Crime Prevention & Criminal Justice Alliance at UNHQ, NY on Wednesday, March 1, 2017

 · Welcome remarks: Ms. Karen Judd Smith, Co-Chair of the Alliance, and Mr. Maximilian Edelbacher, (Acting Chair of the Vienna NGO Alliance

 · Introduction of participants: Members of the Alliance facilitated by Karen Judd Smith

 · Information about the 26th session of the Crime Commission: Ms. Livia Krings, Secretariat Services Officer, Secretariat of the Governing Bodies, UNODC

 · Moving towards the implementation of the Doha Declaration: Mr. Johannes De Haan, Crime Prevention and Criminal Justice Officer, Justice Section, UNODC and Mr. Oliver Stolpe, Senior Program Officer of the Global Programme on the Implementation of the Doha Declaration, UNODC

 · Discussion about side events planned by members of the Alliance: Members of the Alliance facilitated by Ms. Mirella Dummar Frahi, Team Leader, Civil Society Team, UNODC

 · NGO Dialogue on the preparations for the 14th Crime Congress